 Slavery.
 The rotation of the Earth around the Sun.
 The salvation of non-Christians.
 The death penalty.
-All of these are subjects about which the Church has changed its teaching, and rightfully so.
-Cardinal John Henry Newman taught that doctrine develops over the lifetime of the Church - it does not remain stagnant.
+All of these are subjects about which the Church has changed its teaching, and rightly so.
+Doctrine develops over the lifetime of the Church; it does not remain stagnant, because the Holy Spirit continues to deepen our understanding of our revealed Tradition.

-The Vatican II document on the Church in the modern world, Gaudium et Spes, writes that the Church must be attuned to the "signs of the times."
+The Vatican II document on the Church in the modern world, Gaudium et Spes, writes that the Church must be attuned to the "signs of the times" (4).
 Our understanding of the fundamental equality of women has grown in modern times, and more and more Catholic faithful are calling for the ordination of women.
 Increasingly, the "sense of the faithful" is that women's equality should not end at the doors of a church.
-And the Church itself, in a 1976 pontifical commission, determined that there is no Scriptural basis for banning women's ordination.
+And the Church itself, in a 1976 Pontifical Biblical Commission, determined that there is no Scriptural basis for banning women's ordination.